2015 CONCACAF Men's Olympic Qualifying Championship qualification: Central American Zone

 In the Central American Zone, all seven UNCAF member national teams entered the qualifying competition.
 They were divided into two groups, one with four teams and the other with three teams.
 The draw to allocate teams to each group was made on 28 February 2015 at the UNCAF Executive Committee meeting in Managua, Nicaragua.
-The groups were played between 11–15 August 2015 in Panama (group A) and Guatemala (group B) respectively.
-The two group winners and the winner of the repechage playoff between the two group runners-up (two-legged tie), played between 19–23 August 2015, qualified for the final tournament as the UNCAF representatives.
+The groups were played between 11 and 15 August 2015 in Panama (group A) and Guatemala (group B) respectively.
+The two group winners and the winner of the repechage playoff between the two group runners-up (two-legged tie), played between 19 and 23 August 2015, qualified for the final tournament as the UNCAF representatives.

 Times UTC−5 for group A; UTC−6 for group B and repechage playoff.